 One construction that can give rise to highly structured multiplications on a spectrum is the Thom spectrum construction: For instance, complex bordism, MU, obtains a commutative ring structure this way.
-Early on Mahowald emphasized [71] that multiplicative properties of the structure maps for Thom spectra translate to multiplicative structures on the resulting Thom spectra.
-Their properties and the corresponding orientation theory is systematically studied in [81].
+Mahowald emphasized early on [72] that multiplicative properties of the structure maps for Thom spectra translate to multiplicative structures on the resulting Thom spectra.
+Their properties and the corresponding orientation theory is systematically studied in [82, 87].
 There is the following general result by Lewis:

 Theorem 4.1.
-[64, Theorem IX.7.1 and Remark IX.7.2] Assume that f is a map of spaces from X to the classifying space for stable spherical fibrations, BG, that is a C-map for some operad C over the linear isometries operad.
+[65, Theorem IX.7.1 and Remark IX.7.2] Assume that f is a map of spaces from X to the classifying space for stable spherical fibrations, BG, that is a C-map for some operad C over the linear isometries operad.
 Then the Thom spectrum M(f) associated to f carries a C-structure.
-In particular, infinite loops maps from X to BG give rise to $E{\infty}$ -ring spectra.
+In particular, infinite loop maps from X to BG give rise to E{∞} -ring spectra.

-Note that BG is the classifying space of the units of the sphere spectrum, $GL_1(S)$ .
-A naive definition of $GL_1(S)$ is given by the pullback of the diagram so by the components of $QS^0$ corresponding to $\pm 1 \in \mathbb{Z}$ .
+Note that BG is the classifying space of the units of the sphere spectrum, $GL_1(S)$.
+A seemingly naive definition of $GL_1(S)$ is given by the pullback of the diagram

-(4.1) $$GL_1S \longrightarrow \Omega^{\infty}S$$
+$$GL_1S \longrightarrow \Omega^{\infty}S$$